SehuiJang/kotlin_exercise/kotlin-in-action/chapter-01/code-01/README.md

 ```
 5. lambda expression and elvis operator(?:)
 ```
-// Especially, this might be Training Lambda: if the last argument of a function is lambda expression, you can move the lambda outside parenthesis
+// Especially, this might be Trailing Lambda: if the last argument of a function is lambda expression, you can move the lambda outside parenthesis
 // keyword 'it': when a lambda has only one parameter, you can omit the parameter declaration and refer to the argument using 'it'.

 val oldest = persons.maxBy { it.age ?: 0 }